devoops007/Crypto-QR/README.md

 # Crypto QR code
 Cryptocurrency QR code generator.
 Ultimate solution for creating QR codes for a crypto transactions.
-The platform allows to create a QR codes for Bitcoin, Ethereum, Ripple and other popular cryptocurrencies in just a few clicks.
+The platform allows everyone to create a QR codes for Bitcoin, Ethereum, Ripple and other popular cryptocurrencies in just a few clicks.
+Also supports Toncoin, Solana, Dogecoin, Binance coin (BTC, ETH, XRP, BNB, TRX, TON, DOGE, SOL).

 ## Description